DaveWM/dave-martin-blog/content/posts/building-a-cli-application-in-elixir.md

 title = "Building a CLI Application in Elixir"

 +++
 In this blog post, I'll recount my experience building a CLI application in [Elixir](https://elixir-lang.org/).
 I needed to build a CLI for [Intention](https://about.i.ntention.app/), a web app for goal tracking that I wrote last year.
 The CLI wasn't very complicated - it just needed to authenticate, call a couple of HTTP endpoints in Intention's backend API, and then format the results nicely.
+This will be a fairly high level overview, if you'd prefer a more detailed step by step guide I've linked to a couple at the bottom of the page.

 I use [Clojure](https://clojure.org/) for my day-to-day work, but I wanted to try out a different language.
 Also, Clojure's slow startup time makes it slightly suboptimal for CLI applications.
 I initially decided on [Haskell](https://www.haskell.org/).
 I'd previously only written a few small scripts in Haskell, and was eager to see how I fared writing a full application.
 Unfortunately, to my despair I quickly found myself bogged down in type errors.
 I quickly abandoned Haskell after realising that either it's too hard to use for small applications, or that I lack the necessary brainpower to use it properly.